Canadian provinces allow locked-down households to pair up — threatening hurt feelings all around

 He and his partner “quite enjoy” their own company, he said, and would have been fine without a double bubble.
 But their son, Otis, 3, missed his grandparents.

 “I suppose lots of families are going be in the same position where they feel awkward,” Le Brun said.
-“They don't want to force themselves onto people and there might be other choices for people to make.”
+“They don’t want to force themselves onto people, and there might be other choices for people to make.”

 For some, the decision was far less tortured.

 André Frenette and his family bubbled up with the Babins, his wife’s sister’s family.
-Frenette, the director of the city planning department in Dieppe, New Brunswick, said the introduction of the two-household bubble came at the perfect time: He and his wife, Nathalie, had been struggling to keep their sons, 7-year-old Malik and 5-year-old Liam, occupied.
+Frenette, director of the city planning department in Dieppe, New Brunswick, said the introduction of the two-household bubble came at the perfect time: He and his wife, Nathalie, had been struggling to keep their sons, 7-year-old Malik and 5-year-old Liam, occupied.

 “It was like when it’s their birthdays or Christmastime,” Frenette said.
 “They were so happy.”

-Frenette was out fishing for trout with some of his bubblemates.
+Frenette was out fishing for trout with some of his bubble mates.

-In Hampton, New Brunswick, Rick Weddell said it was a “no brainer” that he and his girlfriend would link up with her identical twin sister’s family.
+In Hampton, New Brunswick, Rick Weddell said it was a “no-brainer” that he and his girlfriend would link up with her identical twin sister’s family.
 It’s not that he doesn’t love his siblings, he said.
 But when it comes to the twin dynamic, “I’ve never seen anything like this before in my life.”

-Kendra Gallant, an accountant in Quispamsis, New Brunswick, said her family bubbled up with neighbors, close friends with whom they often socialize.
+Kendra Gallant, an accountant in Quispamsis, New Brunswick, said her family bubbled up with neighbors — close friends with whom they often socialize.
 She said it was important for her 11-year-old son to have face-to-face contact with other kids.

 “We’re not big huggers,” she said.
 “But we hugged.”

 Melanie Hamilton, a furniture designer and maker, moved to Rothesay, New Brunswick, just before her 7-year-old son, Anderson, began the school year.
-She wasn’t sure they’d find bubblemates.
+She wasn’t sure they would find bubble mates.
 Then she got a text from the mom of one of Anderson’s classmates.

 “We just jumped at it,” Hamilton said.